slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### Patterns on successful *wannapreneurs*:

 - They talk to people about their ideas, but never build anything.
-	- Focus on revenue generating activities: if it is not going to earn you money, then don’t do it.
-If there are tasks that need to be done that do not directly result in the generation of revenue, then outsource them so that you have more time to work on building your cash flow.
-	- Do things that don’t scale.
 	- Do things manually at first.
 You don’t have to build an elaborate system to get started.
 Get one client and do everything the hard way.
 Only after business is over running your ability to do things manually you do have to worry about automation.
 Don’t put a bunch of effort in on the front end to find out there’s no paying demand.
 	- It’s easier when YOU are the customer.
 You truly understand the problem.
 Start with something you're interested in.
 Don't worry about the theory, focus on solving the problem.
 Fall in love with the problem, not the solution.
 	- Timing is the most important factor in startup success.
 Team and Execution came next.
+Quick to start but not the first.
 	- Launch now.
 Find the 90/10 solution.
 	- Ignore your competitors, you will more likely die of suicide than murder.

 - They build something without first talking to people.
 	- You only have to be really right once: Zuckerberg thought that Facebook was going to be a college directory and that was it.
 Bill Gates didn’t think the Internet had any potential.
 They were right about one thing one time and made so much money that it allows them to be consistently wrong over and over again in big ways because their underlying model was right the first time.
 They had the resources to correct any mistakes and to try a lot of other things, most of which will fail.
+	- Do things that don’t scale.

 - They build something and never try to sell it.
 	- If you have an idea, test it.
 It’s called putting out a “minimally viable product” or MVP.
 	- Don’t scale your team/product until you have built something people want.
+	- Focus on revenue generating activities: if it is not going to earn you money, then don’t do it.
+If there are tasks that need to be done that do not directly result in the generation of revenue, then outsource them so that you have more time to work on building your cash flow.
 	- Scratch your own itch it's good only as a start.
 Build something people want: Find 10-100 customers who love your product.
 	- Create a culture that rewards killing ideas.
 Kill a lot of ideas.
 There is no risk to our people; nobody gets fired.
 In fact, people get praised when we kill something, we saved a lot of money.